worldamazing/plan/docs/overview.md

 ## What To Look Forward To
-The journey outlined in this section—the facing of barriers, the practice of honesty—may seem daunting.
+The journey outlined in this plan—the facing of barriers, the practice of honesty—may seem daunting.
 It is a path that requires courage and commitment.
 But it is not a journey into darkness.
 It is a journey into light, and the process itself will be filled with moments of profound, unexpected joy and connection.

 As the Global Discussion unfolds and as millions of individuals begin the journey toward their own emergence, the texture of life on this planet will begin to change, long before any new cities are built.
   - **Look forward to the pain of release:** The tears you will cry will not be tears of despair, but the cleansing release of sorrow that has been held for a lifetime.
 The anger you will feel will not be the scattered rage of confusion, but the clean, focused energy of a boundary finally being drawn.
 There will be pain, but it will be the strengthening pain of a fever breaking.